 This vault is located yards west of the second pit.
 It coves an area that is smaller than the other two vaults.
 There are only four horses, a car, and 70 or so pieces of pottery in this pit.
 Unlike the other vaults, these terra cotta warriors are not fighters.
 Instead, they were equipped with weapons made of copper but contained no blades.
 Animal residues were also found in this vault, making it seem as if fortunetellers who led pre-war ceremonies for prayer were supposed to be here.

 The legacy of the terracotta soldiers resonates through China.
 Thousands of people visit these vaults every year to pay homage to the incredible artistry that nearly 700,000 laborers employed when building these beautiful works of art.
-This mausoleum is a one of a kind piece of artwork that everyone should travel and see.
+This mausoleum is a one of a kind piece of artwork that everyone should travel to and see.